 Music & Event Management, Inc. (MEMI) announced today the new music venue at The Banks in Cincinnati will be called The Andrew J Brady ICON Music Center.
-Unique in design and capacity, the $27 million state-of-the-art facility is set to open in Fall of 2020 and will be unparalleled to any other music venue in the region.
+Unique in design and capacity, the $27 million state-of-the-art facility will be unparalleled to any other music venue in the region.

 Designed to fill the community’s need for a year-round, flexible music venue, The ICON will feature a general admission main floor and two balconies, and will be able to host multiple configurations for indoor concerts up to 4,500 capacity, all year long.
 With an adjustable capacity, the new venue will allow for intimate, connected experiences between fans, their favorite artists and their peers.
 The ICON’s maximum capacity is significantly larger than any other indoor performance venue of its type in the region.

 Plans for The Andrew J Brady ICON Music Center also include an outdoor stage for concerts and festivals in the adjoining park adjacent to the venue.
 The outdoor space will host events for up to 8,000 people during the summer months.